tmlabonte/simian/README.md

 2. Select GPU 0 or GPU 1 based on the amount of GPU memory available
 3. Use the command `CUDA_VISIBLE_DEVICES=[your GPU number] python [your script name]` to submit your job
 4. To kill your job prematurely, use `nvidia-smi` to check the process id (make sure it is correct!), then use the command `kill -9 [process id]`

-#### PRO TIP: Use the command `tmux` to activate a persistent connection to the workstation so your jobs do not cancel when you exit your `ssh` session, then use the command `tmux a -t 0` to re-enter your persistent connection when you re-connect to the workstation

-## Jupyter notebook instructions

-1. Coming soon

 ## FAQ